SHIFTING ROOTS

 6. Hydrangea

 All hydrangeas are not created equal.
-Unfortunately for those of us in zone three, only a few certain varieties will actually survive.
+Unfortunately for those of us in Zone 3, only a few certain varieties will actually survive.
 Try Limelight or Annabelle.

 7. Japanese Anemone